pyinstaller/pyinstaller/doc/spec-files.rst

 Adding Binary Files
 --------------------

+You can add binary files to the bundle by using the `--add-binary` command option, or by adding them as a list to the spec file.

-To add binary files, make a list of tuples that describe the files needed.
+In the spec file, make a list of tuples that describe the files needed.
 Assign the list of tuples to the ``binaries=`` argument of Analysis.

 Normally |PyInstaller| learns about ``.so`` and ``.dll`` libraries by